ThatGuyHieu/Solar-Simulation/README.md

 ## Features :tada:

 Solar System Generator application in C++ leveraging the SFML library, providing users with a dynamic platform to simulate and visually explore celestial bodies within a virtual solar system.
 Crafted a sophisticated physics engine that accurately models gravitational interactions, considering factors such as mass and position to simulate realistic celestial dynamics.
 The application features an intuitive user interface, empowering users to customize attributes of celestial bodies and observe real-time visualizations of their influence on the overall solar system.
-This project merges scientific accuracy with user-friendly design, offering a comprehensive and engaging exploration of celestial mechanics
+This project merges scientific accuracy with user-friendly design, offering a comprehensive and engaging exploration of celestial mechanics.

 ## Build :hammer_and_wrench: